jdhern17/LinuxQuizzer/SECURITY.md

 - Why not OWASP?

-The Open Web Application Security Project (OWASP) provides essential guidance for web application security with the Top 10 Web Application Risks ncluding threats like cross-site scripting (XSS), broken authentication and sensitive data exposure.
+The Open Web Application Security Project (OWASP) provides essential guidance for web application security with the Top 10 Web Application Risks including threats like cross-site scripting (XSS), broken authentication and sensitive data exposure.
 While OWASP is a valuable reference for security the application layer, it focuses specifically on web application vulnerabilities and doesn't provide a multi-layer security framework across the entire tech stack.
 The DiD model, on the other hand, extends beyond the application layer to ensure security is addressed across infrastructure, network and cloud environments.the cloud.

 - Why not NIST CSF?